Wells, Maine: History

 Wells was the resilient northeastern frontier of English colonial settlement.
 Except for a few forts and garrisons, early attempts to colonize Maine above Wells were abandoned because of attacks by Native Americans, who resented the encroachment on their territory.
 Wells endured three major attacks, most famously the Raid on Wells in 1692.
 The region became less dangerous, however, after the Battle of Louisburg in 1745.

 Many early Wells settlers joined the Continental Army; some became Revolutionary War heroes, including Captains Samuel Gooch, Nathanial Littlefield, and Jeremiah Storer.
 Ocean View Cemetery on Post Road contains a Civil War monument and plot honoring its service members.
 Visitors can walk to Founder's Park just off of Post Road onto Sanford Road, which includes a light walking trail, picnic area, and the first settlement home.
 Monuments list the names of Wells' founding families.

 The town developed as a farming community, producing hay and vegetables.
 Other industries included shipbuilding and fisheries.
 In the 19th century, with the arrival of the railroad, the town's sandy beaches attracted tourists.
 Many inns and hotels were built along the seashore.
 Today, tourism remains important to the economy.

 Wells celebrated its 350th anniversary in 2003.
 The year-long celebration included a New Year's Eve party with fireworks, parade, a visit by the traveling Russian circus, concerts, historical reenactments, and more.
 The town commissioned a member of the celebration committee, Kristi Borst, to design a town flag.
 Her design portrays historic aspects of the Town's settlement and agriculture as well as the 2003 Town Hall and focus on tourism represented by a train.
 Also included is the motto she penned for the project: "Proud of our Past, Ready for our Future".

 Geography

-Wells is on the southern coast of Maine, surrounded by Kennebunk to the northeast, Sanford to the northwest, North Berwick to the west, South Berwick to the southwest, and Ogunquit to the south.
+Wells is on the southern coast of Maine, surrounded by Kennebunk to the northeast, Sanford to the northwest, North Berwick to the west, South Berwick and York to the southwest, and Ogunquit to the south.